Strategy guide

 What a 65 actually gets you

 For tests taken on or after 7 August 2025, the Department of Home Affairs reads your four skills separately.
 Proficient is not a flat 65 overall, it is Listening 58, Reading 59, Writing 69 and Speaking 76, each met individually.
 Speaking and Writing are usually the hard ones, so an overall of 65 with a Speaking of 70 still does not give you Proficient.
 Plan against the per-skill targets, not the headline number.
+You can check the full band breakdown on our PTE score chart.

 The method